How Does Alcohol Affect the Nervous System?

 - Chronic drinkers are at greater risk of diseases such as pneumonia and tuberculosis due to a compromised immune system.

 - Excessive drinking can also increase the risk of oral, esophageal, throat, liver and breast cancer, among other conditions.
 The effects of alcohol on the nervous system are not as well publicized as the above conditions.

 Alcohol Abuse & Alcoholism

 What is Alcoholic Neuropathy?

-Alcoholic neuropathy (also called alcohol peripheral neuropathy) is a potentially incapacitating complication of long-term excessive consumption of alcohol.
+Alcoholic neuropathy is a potentially incapacitating side-effect of long-term excessive alcohol consumption.
 The majority of people diagnosed with this condition are between the ages of 40 and 60.
-The condition is characterized by pain and dysesthesias (abnormal sensations), primarily in the lower extremities, that are typically treatment-resistant.
-8.9
+Alcoholic neuropathy is characterized by pain and abnormal sensations, primarily in the lower extremities, that are typically treatment-resistant.

 What Causes Alcoholic Neuropathy?

 Although the exact cause of alcoholic neuropathy is unknown, clinical research studies have estimated that 25 percent to 66 percent of diagnosed alcoholics experience this type of nerve damage.